 From the start of first daylight, the snow fell heavy.
-Most roads were impassable and school cancelled.
-Children played outside, throwing snowballs, building snowmen, and clearing sidewalks in front of colonial style houses, instructed by adults home from work when businesses closed.
+The wind howled.
+Roads were impassable and school cancelled.
+The dark gray sky swirled with large flakes, of all different shapes.
+By midday, children ventured outside, to play, throwing snowballs, building snowmen, and clearing sidewalks in front of colonial style houses, instructed by parents home from work.

-By late afternoon, the dark gray sky still swirled with large flakes, of all different shapes, but the street was quiet.
+By late afternoon the street was quiet.
 Everyone had gone inside, except nine year old, Sarah.
 Sent by her grandmother for a quart of milk to Angie’s Convenience Store on the edge of her neighborhood in Syracuse, New York, the young girl was happy for the grownup errand.
 Whistling a tune, Sarah turned out her driveway and started up the middle of Farmer Street.
 Though a large snowplow had been there an hour before, its’ tracks were filled in.

 Sarah felt in no rush.
 Zigzagging here and there, the snow at her knees to her snow pants, she tipped her head back and tongue out, catching snowflakes.
 She thought of the candy she’d buy at Angie’s, in addition to the milk.
 Up the street, at the end of the Fitzgerald family’s driveway, in a snow bank, stood three red plastic sleds and a shovel, propped upright.

 Just a few houses ahead, at the corner, Sarah crossed over, where triple-decker apartments lined the street.
-Glancing up ahead one block to the next corner, at the intersection of Farmer and Helen Streets, just a short distance before and on the same side of the street as Angie’s, Sarah noticed a parked car.
-It reminded Sarah of her best friend’s family ‘K’ car, though she realized, the closer she got and could see it better through the blinding snow, that this one, unlike her friend’s, was baby blue in color.
+Glancing up ahead one block to the next corner, at the intersection of Farmer and Helen Streets, just a short distance before and on the same side of the street as Angie’s, Sarah noticed, through the blowing snow, a parked car.

 The man stuck his head, blocking the blowing snow with his bare hand, squinting his eyes.
 “Hey!” he called, “Can you tell me how to get to Schiller Park?”